Skip to content

 I had, of course, cleared my schedule already.
 But it was a moment of realization that my single priority today was to get her safely through this procedure and through recovery to bedtime so we could put it behind us.
 And that meant nothing else could be a distraction, even one little thing on a secondary priority list.

 Maura Charles is the founder of Keep it Human.
-As a Product Coach and Consultant, she is on a mission to help teams and organizations like and emotional intelligence in their .
+As a Coach and Consultant, she is on a mission to help teams and organizations like and in their .

-She brings 25 years of experience as an , product , and digital business leader to bear on the challenges of .
+She brings 25 years of experience as an editor, product manager, and digital business leader to bear on the challenges of building human-centered .

 If you'd like to develop more human business and tech teams that hum together to drive results, check out Keep it Human and follow Maura Charles on LinkedIn.